elanetto/frontend-notes/README.md

 A full-stack project built with Node.js, Express, MySQL, and Tailwind CSS to manage and display notes.

+Personal goal with this project: To create a site where I can share my Notion class notes with my class.

 ## Features
 - User authentication (login, register)
 - Create, read, update, and delete notes